kha84/pgttsjaisrar/README.md

     - what is the best search engine?
     - (no applicable command found => get answer from DDG)

-5. Switch from online recognition to Mozilla Deep Speech or similar
+5. Switch from online recognition to Mozilla Deep Speech or [coqui-ai](https://github.com/coqui-ai)

 6. Implement a fallback mechanism in sayit shell file, so if internet is not around (and gTTS won't work) we'll switch to something different